-The learner will be able to identify innovative strategies essential for managing the challenges facing pediatric hematology/oncology nurses and the patients we serve.
+The learner will be able to incorporate or identify strategies essential for managing the challenges facing pediatric hematology/oncology nurses and the patients we serve.

 Learning Outcome 2:

-The learner will demonstrate increased knowledge related to the care of children, adolescents and young adults with hematologic or oncologic disorders and self-care.
+The learner will demonstrate increased knowledge related to the care of children, adolescents and young adults with hematologic or oncologic disorders while implementing self-care strategies.